Jackthebighead/MSBD5001-Kaggle-Competition/README.md

 - Get the result `xgboost_submit_4.csv`

 ### 3. Kaggle Competition Entries NOTES
 - **Team Name used for final submission: `youngandcold`.
-Due to the limit of submission times, I create another account: `Jackbighead`** , and other experimental results are submitted in this account.
+Due to the limit of submission times, I create another account: `threeadayisnotok`** , and other experimental results are submitted in this account.